Overview

 After a full day of spectacular coastline and wildlife encounters, we settle into our accommodation in Dunedin for the night.

-Accommodation: Cabins - shared cabin (Dunedin)
+Accommodation: Shared cabin (Dunedin)

 Heading north from Dunedin, we follow a quiet stretch of stunning coastal road through Waitati and Warrington, with sweeping views of the Pacific Ocean, dramatic cliffs, and peaceful seaside villages along the way.
 A highlight of the drive is the scenic detour to Karitane, a small coastal settlement nestled between sea and hills, offering picture-perfect beaches and panoramic coastal lookouts.
 Keep your camera ready!